Holden Torana: UC

 The introduction of the UC Torana in March 1978 occasioned the demise of V8 power and the cessation of the sporting SL/R variant in the Torana range of cars.
 The UC series featured a significantly modernised frontal appearance and a completely new interior dash layout.
 Torana was now rationalised to a choice of two equipment levels and two six-cylinder engines, the 2.85-litre and the 3.3-litre.
 A 'Deluxe Pack' was an option that allowed the UC Torana SL to compete with Ford's TE Cortina Ghia, which comprised laminated windscreen, tinted side and rear windows, intermittent wipers, radio/cassette player, cloth trim, sports instrumentation, and bumper overriders.
-While the V8 was discontinued in the UC, a factory sanctioned dealer option of a turbo was offered.
+While the V8 was discontinued in the UC, a factory-sanctioned dealer option of a turbo was offered.
 This was called the UC SL/T. These were mainly ordered through Suttons in NSW, but one is known to have been ordered through Zupps in Queensland.
-These were produced in a mini production run of five cars and only 33 were built.
-Only one is known to exist today that was ordered through Zupps.
+These were produced in small production runs of five cars and only 33 were built.
+Only one is known to exist today; it was ordered through Zupps.

 The Holden Sunbird was also updated to UC specifications and continued to sell well as a 1.9-litre four-cylinder car, sharing its body architecture with the UC Torana sedan and hatchback.
 The UC Sunbird expanded into three trim levels: base (manual only), SL, and SL/E. It did very well in New Zealand, where it was assembled, particularly in fleets, where it competed with the Ford Cortina and a variety of Japanese D-segment models.

 The UCs had square headlamps and a smoother front end.
-LX and early UC Sunbirds were fitted with a 1.9-litre Opel engine.
-Later UC models had the locally produced 1,892-cc Starfire Four engine that was also installed into the Australian-produced versions of the Toyota Corona and in four-cylinder versions of the Holden Commodore.
+Early UC Sunbirds retained the 1.9-litre Opel engine used in the LX.
+Later UC models (from September 1978) had the locally produced 1,892-cc Starfire Four engine that was also installed into the Australian-produced versions of the Toyota Corona and in four-cylinder versions of the Holden Commodore.
 This sluggish motor was simply a crudely cut-down version of the long-running Holden six-cylinder engine.
 The hatchbacks were deleted in 1979, leaving only the sedans for the 1980 model year.
 The last Australian Sunbird was built in September 1980.
 The Sunbird was replaced initially by a four-cylinder version of the Holden Commodore, before the arrival of its natural, albeit smaller, successor, the Holden Camira, from 1982.